Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Necessity and Sufficiency

-These logical formulae suggest probabilistic versions that relax the universal quantifiers, measuring $x$'s sufficiency for $y$ by $P(y|x)$ and $x$'s necessity for $y$ by $P(x|y)$.
-Because there is no probabilistic law of contraposition, these quantities are generally uninformative w.r.t. $P(\neg x | \neg y)$ and $P(\neg y|\neg x)$, which may be of independent interest.
-We revisit the distinction between inverse and converse formulations in Sect.~\ref{sec:related}.
+These formulae suggest probabilistic relaxations, measuring $x$'s sufficiency for $y$ by $P(y|x)$ and $x$'s necessity for $y$ by $P(x|y)$.
+Because there is no probabilistic law of contraposition, these quantities are generally uninformative w.r.t. $P(\neg x|\neg y)$ and $P(\neg y|\neg x)$, which may be of independent interest.
+Thus, while necessity is both the converse and inverse of sufficiency in propositional logic, the two formulations come apart in probability calculus.
+We revisit the distinction between probabilistic conversion and inversion in Rmk.~\ref{rmk:pr} and Sect.~\ref{sec:related}.

 These definitions struggle to track our intuitions when we consider causal explanations \citep{Pearl2000, tian2000probabilities}.
-It may make sense to say in logic that if $x$ is a necessary condition for $y$, then $y$ is a sufficient condition for $x$.
-It does not follow that if $x$ is a necessary \emph{cause} of $y$, then $y$ is a sufficient \emph{cause} of $x$.
+It may make sense to say in logic that if $x$ is a necessary condition for $y$, then $y$ is a sufficient condition for $x$; it does not follow that if $x$ is a necessary \emph{cause} of $y$, then $y$ is a sufficient \emph{cause} of $x$.
 We may amend both concepts using \emph{counterfactual probabilities} -- e.g., the probability that Alice would still have a headache if she had not taken an aspirin, given that she does not have a headache and did take an aspirin.
 Let $P(y_x|x', y')$ denote such a quantity, to be read as ``the probability that $Y$ would equal $y$ under an intervention that sets $X$ to $x$, given that we observe $X = x'$ and $Y = y'$.''
-Then, according to \citet{Pearl2000}, the probability that $x$ is a sufficient cause of $y$ is given by $\texttt{suf}(x, y) := P(y_x|x', y')$, and the probability that $x$ is a necessary cause of $y$ is given by $\texttt{nec}(x, y) := P(y'_{x'}|x,y).$
+Then, according to \citet[Ch.~9]{Pearl2000}, the probability that $x$ is a sufficient cause of $y$ is given by $\texttt{suf}(x, y) := P(y_x|x', y')$, and the probability that $x$ is a necessary cause of $y$ is given by $\texttt{nec}(x, y) := P(y'_{x'}|x,y).$